e-vanitallie/Homologous_Phos/READ_ME.md

 print('Finished generating blast files for identifying Xenopus to Human best matches!')
 ```
 **Section 5:**
-Parse the BTOP alignment strings in the blast output files to identify what the Xenopus phosphorylated residues align to.
+Parse the BTOP alignment strings in the blast output files to identify what the Xenopus phosphorylated residues align to on the best match human reference / if there is a good enough human protein match.
 ```
 # 5 --- Go through each of the blastp output files and parse BTOP
 # strings to generate files that have information about whether/to what the